|

 smaller the number of available operations, the smaller the number of

 possible states of the machine.
-We strictly apply Occam’s Razor
+We strictly apply Occam’s

-dedicated to specific problems.
+solutions dedicated to specific problems.
 We do not believe in the application

-of the Occam’s Razor principle for the explanation of complex phenomena such
+of the Occam’s Razor principle for the explanation

-as those of physics and biology.
-Simplifying the explanation or simulation of
+of complex phenomena such as those of physics and biology.
+Simplifying the

-complex phenomena can often lead to completely wrong results.
-As an example
+explanation or simulation of complex phenomena can often lead to completely

-the complexity of the chemical-physical phenomena of a biological neuron
+wrong results.
+As an example the complexity of the chemical-physical

-cannot be accurately mimicked by spiking neurons on silicon.
-Instead, we
+phenomena of a biological neuron cannot be accurately mimicked by spiking neurons

-strongly believe in applying Occam's Razor Principle to all software and hardware design processes. |
+Razor Principle to all software and

-In 1996, Pedro Domingos formally
+In 1996, Pedro Domingos

-applied Occam’s Razor to machine learning, introducing the following
+formally applied Occam’s Razor to machine learning,

-implications, which he called “Occam’s Two Razors”.
+Two Razors”.
 First razor: Given two models with the

 same generalization error, the simpler one should be preferred because

 simplicity is desirable in itself.
-NOTE: This statement is always true
+NOTE: This statement is always true and

-and the rule should be applied.
+the rule should be applied.
 Second razor: Given two models with

 the same training-set error, the simpler one should be preferred because it